lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 ## Function Explanation

-For this example, I made the model explain ***strcasecmp***:
+For this example, I made the model explain a decompiled form of ***strcasecmp*** with no symbols:

 > *This function takes two byte pointers as input, 'param_1' and 'param_2', and returns their difference in terms of the ASCII value.
 It compares the characters at each position in the strings, accounting for case differences (e.g., uppercase letters are considered equal to their lowercase counterparts).
 The function stops comparing characters once it finds a character that is different between the two strings.
 If both strings are the same, the function returns 0.*

-That is a [perfect explanation](https://www.ibm.com/docs/en/i/7.2?topic=functions-strcasecmp-compare-strings-without-case-sensitivity) of what ***strcasecmp*** does, it even figured out that letters of different cases will stil match up.
+That is a [perfect explanation](https://www.ibm.com/docs/en/i/7.2?topic=functions-strcasecmp-compare-strings-without-case-sensitivity) of what ***strcasecmp*** does, it even figured out that letters of different cases will still match up.

 ## Function Naming